-the African Desk was expanded to include weather to support the WMO Severe Weather Forecasting Demonstration Project (SWFDP) for the continent.
+The Climatic Prediction Centre (CPC) - African desk24 was established in 1994 as part of the US contributions to the WMO Voluntary Cooperation Programme (VCP).
+The objective of the CPC is to help build the capacity of African meteorological institutions to predict, monitor, and assess climate.
+In 2006, the African Desk was expanded to include weather25 to support the WMO Severe Weather Forecasting Demonstration Project (SWFDP) for the continent.
 In addition, the African Desk provides access to the National Centre for Environmental Prediction's (NCEP) climate data and products, as well as in-house training for staff of NHMSs in Africa.

-NOAA seeks active collaboration with the private sector through the following mechanisms:
+NOAA seeks active collaboration with the private sector through the following mechanisms26: